DistAlgo/distalgo/README.md

 ## Python

-   DistAlgo requires Python version 3.5 or higher, which can be obtained from http://www.python.org.
+   DistAlgo requires Python version 3.5, 3.6, or 3.7, which can be obtained from http://www.python.org.
 This document assumes that your installation uses the default name `python` for the Python executable.